ManonLef/calculator/planning phase/Notes and progress pseudocode.md

 ### 2208261600
 - I'm thinking about first rounding the input numbers and showing a message when the end is reached below the calculator
-- [ ] ad div below calculator for textcontent
+- [x] ad div below calculator for textcontent
-- [ ] figure out max amount of numbers btmDisplay will take as input
-- [ ] Think of alternatives to current Math.round for results after oparate is done.
+- I was a bit out of my code at this point.
+The topDisplay is the input portion which is already behaving pretty nicely with the arrow showing.
+It could be nice to then bind the arrow functions on the keyboard to move left an right with something like changing slice indices.
+Or add some buttons below the text box to slide left and right
+- I'll remove the rounding on bottom window because rounding to 3 decimals makes little sense to be honest